Sample-Based Hybrid Mode Control: Asymptotically Optimal Switching of Algorithmic and Non-Differentiable Control Modes: Experiments and Results

 \subsection{Comparison to baseline control methods.}

 We compare our approach against four baselines: (1) a unified policy network trained with PPO, referred to as PPO-Only; (2) pure model predictive control methods, including MPPI-Only~\cite{Mppi}, CEM-Only~\cite{cem}, and PS-Only (predictive sampling)~\cite{predictivesampling}; (3) predefined hybrid mode sequences, denoted as Predefined Mode Seq; and (4) our sample-based hybrid mode control combined with MPPI, denoted as Hybrid Mode Control.
+We choose these baselines because alternative hybrid-control and hierarchical reinforcement-learning approaches, such as the Logical Options Framework (LOF) \cite{pmlr-v139-araki21a}, are computationally expensive and require substantially more data, whereas our method composes complex locomotion behaviors from a simple policy-learning framework.
 For evaluation, we assess whether each method can solve the task fully or partially, as well as the cumulative cost, which each method aims to minimize.
-Table~\ref{tab:comparison} summarize the results.
+As shown in Table~\ref{tab:comparison}, we conducted five trials for each methods and our methods can sccuessfully perform complete flip and balance

 We observe that the robot falls quickly during the first transition period suggesting that solely using one control method is not enough to execute all motions.
 While training a single policy can successfully perform foot stand, the policy quickly fall during the flip phase.
 We hypothesis that a single MLP policy network cannot capture this multi-modal behaviors.
 We also implement a hybrid mode control method similar to ours, but with predefined modes.
 The robot can safely transition to the flip phase but fails to adjust its pose into a handstand.
-In contrast, our approach is able to reason about the multimodal nature of the objective and sequence the appropriate control modes.
+In contrast, our approach is able to reason about the multi-modal nature of the objective and sequence the appropriate control modes.
 As shown in Fig.~\ref{fig:state_visitation}, each single-strategy controller learns to operate effectively only within a limited region of the state space.
 However, our method actively considers all single-strategy controllers and provides an effective way to generate more complex behaviors.